 Do you have an internet connection?

-It’s possible that you’re connected to a wireless router, but you could be experiencing network problems, so verify that your internet connection works by opening Safari and trying to load a web page.
+It’s possible that you’re connected to a wireless router; still, you could be experiencing network problems.
+Therefore, verify that your internet connection works by opening Safari and trying to load a web page.
 If it works, then you know your connection is good.
 If not, try rebooting the router or using another Wi-Fi or cellular connection.

 Is Low Power Mode turned on?

-I recently had my microphone go out on me on my iPhone, and it is hindering my ability to use any Siri and Siri Dictation features at all on my device.
+I recently had my microphone go out on me on my iPhone, and it is hindering my ability to use any Siri and Siri Dictation features on my device.